Hair Loss

 Telogen Effluvium

-Telogen effluvium is a form of nonscarring (temporary) hair loss characterized by diffused hair shedding.
-This type of hair loss often occurs noticed suddenly after an individual has experienced stress.
-Physical stress, or illness, can cause this type of hair loss, as can emotional stress.
+Telogen effluvium is a form of nonscarring (temporary) hair loss characterized by diffused shedding.
+This type often occurs noticed suddenly after an individual has experienced stress.
+Physical stress, or illness, can cause this type, as can emotional stress.

 Symptoms

-Typically, abrupt diffuse hair loss is noticed several weeks to several months after the incident has initiated the biologic program for hair loss.
-While the most often noticed hair loss occurs on the scalp, some individuals may also notice hair loss elsewhere on the body.
-Significant hair shedding usually occurs when shampooing, combing, or even when gently manipulating the hair.
-Shedding usually slowly decreases over 6 to 8 months once the cause for the hair loss is no longer present.
+Typically, abrupt diffuse loss is noticed several weeks to months after the incident initiates the biologic program for hair loss.
+While the most often noticed loss occurs on the scalp, some individuals may also notice it elsewhere on the body.
+Significant hair shedding usually occurs when shampooing, combing, or gently manipulating the hair.
+Shedding usually slowly decreases over 6 to 8 months once the cause is no longer present.

 Lichen Planopilaris (LPP)